 Transitional provisions concerning the Mint

-1. Interpretation
+1. Terms used in this Schedule

-In this schedule, unless the contrary intention appears —
+In this Schedule, unless the contrary intention appears —

-“benefit”, in relation to the Imperial scheme, means any type of allowance under that scheme and includes a gratuity and a refund of contributions under that scheme and, in relation to an unestablished person, includes, in respect of his employment as a Royal Mint employee, long service leave or payment in lieu thereof;
+benefit, in relation to the Imperial scheme, means any type of allowance under that scheme and includes a gratuity and a refund of contributions under that scheme and, in relation to an unestablished person, includes, in respect of his employment as a Royal Mint employee, long service leave or payment in lieu thereof;

-“contributor” has the meaning given to that expression by section 6 of the Superannuation and Family Benefits Act 1938 5, and for the purpose of that definition the expressions “employee” and “qualified contributor” have the respective meanings given in that section;
+contributor has the meaning given to that expression by section 6 of the Superannuation and Family Benefits Act 1938 5, and for the purpose of that definition the expressions employee and qualified contributor have the respective meanings given in that section;

-“established person” means a Royal Mint employee to whom, immediately prior to the day on which the Perth Mint Act 1970 2 came into operation, the Imperial scheme applied as a person who has been issued with a certificate of qualifications by one of Her Majesty’s Civil Service Commissioners;
+established person means a Royal Mint employee to whom, immediately prior to the day on which the Perth Mint Act 1970 2 came into operation, the Imperial scheme applied as a person who has been issued with a certificate of qualifications by one of Her Majesty’s Civil Service Commissioners;

-“Imperial conditions” means the terms and conditions of employment relating to leave and retirement and benefits under the Imperial scheme that, immediately prior to the day on which the Perth Mint Act 1970 2 came into operation applied to a Royal Mint employee under the terms and conditions of his employment as such an employee, and, in respect of a person who elected to retire pursuant to section 17(c)(iii) of that Act includes the benefits referred to in section 19(2) of that Act as enacted prior to the coming into operation of the Perth Mint Amendment Act 1986;
+Imperial conditions means the terms and conditions of employment relating to leave and retirement and benefits under the Imperial scheme that, immediately prior to the day on which the Perth Mint Act 1970 2 came into operation applied to a Royal Mint employee under the terms and conditions of his employment as such an employee, and, in respect of a person who elected to retire pursuant to section 17(c)(iii) of that Act includes the benefits referred to in section 19(2) of that Act as enacted prior to the coming into operation of the Perth Mint Amendment Act 1986;

-“Imperial scheme” means the superannuation scheme under the provisions of the Superannuation Act 1965 of the Parliament of the United Kingdom, or any Act in amendment or substitution of that Act, that was in force immediately prior to the day on which the Perth Mint Act 1970 2 came into operation;
+Imperial scheme means the superannuation scheme under the provisions of the Superannuation Act 1965 of the Parliament of the United Kingdom, or any Act in amendment or substitution of that Act, that was in force immediately prior to the day on which the Perth Mint Act 1970 2 came into operation;

-“leave” means leave of absence for any reason including long service leave, sick leave, and holidays, and includes pro rata entitlement to leave and payment in lieu of leave;
+leave means leave of absence for any reason including long service leave, sick leave, and holidays, and includes pro rata entitlement to leave and payment in lieu of leave;

-“Royal Mint employee” means a person employed at the Royal Mint, immediately prior to the day on which the Perth Mint Act 1970 2 came into operation, under section 15 of the Coinage Act 1870 of the Parliament of the United Kingdom or otherwise;
+Royal Mint employee means a person employed at the Royal Mint, immediately prior to the day on which the Perth Mint Act 1970 2 came into operation, under section 15 of the Coinage Act 1870 of the Parliament of the United Kingdom or otherwise;

-“service” has the meaning given to that expression by section 6 of the Superannuation and Family Benefits Act 1938 5;
+service has the meaning given to that expression by section 6 of the Superannuation and Family Benefits Act 1938 5;

-“the Deputy Master” means the person who, immediately prior to the day on which the Perth Mint Act 1970 2 came into operation, held the office of Deputy Master of the Royal Mint;
+the Deputy Master means the person who, immediately prior to the day on which the Perth Mint Act 1970 2 came into operation, held the office of Deputy Master of the Royal Mint;

-“The Director of The Perth Mint” means the body corporate established pursuant to section 9 of the Perth Mint Act 1970 2 as enacted prior to the coming into operation of the Perth Mint Amendment Act 1986;
+The Director of The Perth Mint means the body corporate established pursuant to section 9 of the Perth Mint Act 1970 2 as enacted prior to the coming into operation of the Perth Mint Amendment Act 1986;

-“the Royal Mint” means the Perth Branch of the Royal Mint established by proclamation under section 11 of the Coinage Act 1870 of the Parliament of the United Kingdom;
+the Royal Mint means the Perth Branch of the Royal Mint established by proclamation under section 11 of the Coinage Act 1870 of the Parliament of the United Kingdom;

-“unestablished person” means a Royal Mint employee to whom, immediately prior to the day on which the Perth Mint Act 1970 2 came into operation, the Imperial scheme applied as a person employed in an unestablished capacity, or as if he were a person employed in an unestablished capacity, within the meaning and for the purposes of that scheme.
+unestablished person means a Royal Mint employee to whom, immediately prior to the day on which the Perth Mint Act 1970 2 came into operation, the Imperial scheme applied as a person employed in an unestablished capacity, or as if he were a person employed in an unestablished capacity, within the meaning and for the purposes of that scheme.

 2. Transitional arrangements as to employment